AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 ```
 With this configuration, the `/hello/ `URL will trigger the `hello_world` view, which will render the `hello_world.html` template.

-## Here's an example of how you can use middleware in Django views:
+## Here's an example of middleware in Django views:
 ```python
 from django.shortcuts import render